olk0056/PythonWebScraping/README.md

 16/8- Added save/load file functionality to CMD

 17/8- Added some try/except functions, improved data(graph) code and prettied graphs up.
 Still don't have passing url functionality.
+Some unittests have been implemented.